Tax

 Tax on New Zealand portfolio investment entities (PIEs)

-The New Zealand managed funds you invest in are called PIEs (portfolio investment entities) for tax purposes.
-With managed funds, the amount of tax you pay is based on the prescribed investor rate (PIR) you set in Sharesies.
 Tax is applied to investment income received by the fund itself—this is regardless of whether you’re personally making a gain or loss on your investments.
-IR will calculate any under or overpayment as part of your end of year tax assessment.
+Inland Revenue (IRD) will calculate any under or overpayment as part of your end-of-year tax assessment.

 Tax on Australian investment income